anshika25bai10981/DIGITAL-LITERACY/task-3-presentation/README.md

  -- Google Spreadsheet

+ -- HackerRank

 💡 Key Takeaway

 Being digitally literate is not just about using technology, but using it safely, responsibly, and effectively.

+Coding Platform Used:

+I used HackerRank to solve a beginner-level problem.
+This helped me understand basic coding and problem-solving.